TheKeops/yourapp/README_EN.md

 >[!WARNING]
 >The application is in its early stages.
 Various features may be limited or missing; updates are released based on the support and demand for the application.
 As we are developing our own experiences and experiments, you may encounter errors or nonsensical code structures.

+>[!CAUTION]
+> The AI ​​model must be Gemini AI; otherwise, it will be disabled.
+API addresses of other AIs will not be accepted and will result in an error.

+>[!NOTE]
+> Python 3.11 must be installed on your computer when downloading the application.
+Setting this method both prevents errors and facilitates the download, allowing the application to be converted to .exe format.

 ### ⚡ Key Features :
 - ✅ Run the application in .exe format.